I am Domo Geshe and wish to inform you that these are lies lies lies that are telling about me.

 This was simply not true in our experience.
-Even as students this raised our eyebrows.
+Even as students, this statement raised our eyebrows.
 The only way they could make this claim is by accepting a very liberal definition of prayer.
 In our years of living with her, we can count the number of times we witnessed her privately praying or meditating on two hands.

 At the time, we accepted her esoteric explanation that as an enlightened guru, she did “inner work” for the benefit of others all the time.
 The implication was that she no longer needed to meditate for her own well-being.
-She was after all enlightened – her mind was already subdued!
+She was after all “enlightened” – her mind was already subdued.
 So adept was she at this inner work, that she didn’t need to sit down or close her eyes to do it.
 Even if it looked to outside appearances that she was cooking or garage-saling, watching Netflix or posting on Facebook – things we saw her do frequently – in reality she was engaged in invisible, Buddha-level activity to help others reach enlightenment.
+Right?

 In our days as devout disciples, one thing did stand out.
 She never wore a mala – a set of prayer beads used in Buddhist meditation.
 Our malas were so precious to us that we kept one on our wrist at all times, as did many of her students.
 Authentic Tibetan lamas appear to keep their malas on them as well, as an important reminder of their spiritual practice.
 But not Tara.
 Prior to the supposed transference, she wore one often, but not afterwards.
 This seemed yet another sign from her that she was above meditation practice.
 8